Decoding general error correcting codes and the role of complementarity: Preliminaries

-\section{Notation}
+\subsection{Notation}

-Throughout the paper, we write the relevant systems in the superscript, such as a Hilbert space $\cH^A$ of a system $A$, an operator $X^{AB}$ on $AB$, and a superoperator $\cE^{A \rightarrow B}$ from $A$ to $B$.
-For superoperators from $A$ to itself, we denote it by $\cE^A$.
-The superscript will be sometimes omitted when it is clear from the context.
+Throughout the paper, we use superscripts to refer to the relevant systems, such as a Hilbert space $\cH^A$ of a system $A$, an operator $X^{AB}$ acting on $AB$, and a superoperator $\cE^{A \rightarrow B}$ from $A$ to $B$.
+A superoperator from $A$ to itself is denoted by ${\cal E}^A$.
+The superscript is sometimes omitted when it is clear from the context.